 Address: 1010 Broad Street, San Luis Obispo, California

 Families with young children will have a fantastic time at the San Luis Obispo Children's Museum.
 Designed for children aged one to 10 years, the hands-on exhibits are fun for children and families to explore.
-This extensive museum has three floors of indoor exhibits as well as an outdoor play area.
-For preschoolers, The Thinkery encourages curiosity, imagination, and creativity through interactive play.
-The museum also has educational programs and special activities.
+This extensive museum has three floors of indoor learn-by-doing activities that encourage curiosity, imagination, and creativity through interactive play.
+The museum also has educational programs and field trips.

 Address: 1010 Nipomo Street, San Luis Obispo, California